weibinyu/frontendExec/simple-react-recruitment-app/client/README.md

 # Description
 This recruitment project is made for react and backend(NodeJs) learning.
+The page is currently hosted at https://www.thepriceofedu.xyz/react.mobil.recruitment/

 # Getting Started with Create React App